zalberico/zalberico.github.io/_posts/2020-07-14-the-serfs-of-facebook.markdown

 Jonathan thought about this for a while.
 He was glad at least their earls were mostly benevolent, but wondered what would happen if new earls took over.
 As he was thinking, he noticed one of the farming serfs sit down to rest.
 The knights nearby whispered nervously to each other, then surreptitiously threw a few small likes at the feet of the serf.
 Newly invigorated, the serf began to work again and the knights were pleased.

-Jonathan began to look upset, "Why do the knights support this work?
+Jonathan looked upset.
+"Why do the knights support this work?
 They are skilled farmers, couldn't they tend their own land?"

 "The earls offer the knights a comfortable life, high salary, and pleasant work (though curiously poor housing).
 Life outside the earldom is uncertain and difficult."